Shadrach Minkins: Writ of habeas corpus

 Edward Garrison Walker, an abolitionist who collaborated in freeing Minkins from custody.

 Resulting trials

 The rescue of Minkins brought calls for President Millard Fillmore to use federal troops to help marshals enforce the Fugitive Slave Law.
 Fillmore cautiously called on the citizens of Boston to respect the law and aid in recapturing Minkins.
-Fillmore ordered Minkins' liberators to be prosecuted.
+Fillmore ordered Minkins's liberators to be prosecuted.
 John P. Hale served as defense counsel in the resulting trials.
 This incident in his home state deeply embarrassed Secretary of State Daniel Webster, who hoped to be elected president in 1852 with Southern support.